Emergencies - CPR

 A - Airway

-Open the airway by moving the head into a neutral position and lifting the chin.
+Open the airway by tilting the head and lifting the chin.
 Do not tilt the head back too far.

 B - Breathing